giang6283623/cursor-tip/README.md

 ## 📜 ENHANCED CREDITS & EASTER EGGS

 **Created by:** The Ultimate Code Warriors Guild : [GiangBV - Mage](https://www.linkedin.com/in/buivangiang1992), [AuPMH - Warrior](https://www.linkedin.com/in/pham-au-2a1bb1162)
-**Powered by:** Caffeine, Determination, AI Collaboration, and Questionable Life Choices
+**Powered by:** Caffeine, Determination, AI Collaboration, Memory Banking Mastery, and Questionable Life Choices
-**Special Thanks:** Stack Overflow, GitHub Copilot, MCP Protocol, Sequential Thinking, Claude Sonnet 4.0, and the Power of Systematic Planning
+**Special Thanks:** Stack Overflow, GitHub Copilot, MCP Protocol, Sequential Thinking, Claude Sonnet 4.0, Memory Banking System, and the Power of Systematic Planning

 **🎬 Live Recordings Featured:**

 - **Claude Sonnet 4.0** - The AI partner that demonstrated template mastery
 - **The Car Selection Quest** - The epic mission that showcased real AI collaboration
 - **Template Evolution** - Proof that systematic thinking adapts and grows
+- **Memory Banking System** - The ultimate AI-enhanced development workflow
+- **The Six Sacred Modes** - VAN, PLAN, CREATIVE, IMPLEMENT, REFLECT, ARCHIVE mastery

 **Hidden Secrets:**

-- Try the Konami Code: ↑↑↓↓←→←→BA (now unlocks MCP debug mode!)
+- Try the Konami Code: ↑↑↓↓←→←→BA (now unlocks Memory Banking debug mode!)
-- There's a secret speedrun route from Quest 1 to MCP Mystic
+- There's a secret speedrun route from Quest 1 to Memory Bank Master
 - The Protocol Overlord's weakness is actually reading the documentation
 - This README was written using its own planning template (meta!)
 - The MCP Mystic can be defeated by perfect AI collaboration
 - Each training mission contains hidden efficiency techniques
 - The live recordings reveal the secret to template adaptation
+- The Memory Bank Master can only be defeated by mastering all six sacred modes
+- The isolation_rules folder contains the true secrets of AI-enhanced development
+- Each mode has hidden power-ups for advanced practitioners
-- The real treasure
+- The real treasure is the complete synthesis of human creativity and AI systematic thinking